Vis4Sense/student-projects/2024-2025/readme.md

 - Currently, tested on random stocks
 - (ToDo) test on the top 10
 - (ToDo) make sure the model input is a time series, such a vector of the previous prices.

+## Ningbo
+- Currently, use LLM API summarise webpage
+- (ToDo) need to switch to gpt4o-mini: the gpt3.5 cost is 10 times higher, but probably perform worse
+- (ToDo) reduce the webpage token in the prompt: current there are 10K character in each prompt.
+- Currently, Use LLM to group the webpages
+- (ToDo) allow users to manually create groups and include those in the groups LLM created.

 # Meeting 11 Feb 2025